loreabad6/VatnajokullCoastalChanges/README.md

 The analysis leverages the Earth Engine computing capabilities and data catalog through the `rgee` package.
-Hence, the main analysis is performed in R language.
+Hence, the main analysis is performed in R programming language.